beego/beego-doc/docs/en-US/developing/config/README.md

 Notices：

-1. All `Default*` methods will return the default value if the key is not exist or got any error;
+1. All `Default*` methods will return the default value, if the key does not exist or an error occured.
-2. `DIY` returns the value directly without any conversion；
+2. `DIY` returns the value directly without any conversion.
-3. `GetSection` returns all configuration of the specific `section`, and it depends on the implementation details；
+3. `GetSection` returns all configuration of the specific `section`, and it depends on the implementation details.
-4. `Unmarshaler` tries to use the configuration value to initiate the `obj`。`prefix` is similar to `section`；
+4. `Unmarshaler` tries to use the configuration value to initiate the `obj`. `prefix` is similar to `section`.
-5. `Sub` is similar to `GetSection` which tries to return all configuration of the specific `section`。The difference is that `GetSection` returns the values as `map` but `Sub` returns the values as `Config` instance；
+5. `Sub` is similar to `GetSection`, which tries to return all configuration of the specific `section`.
+The difference is that `GetSection` returns the values as `map`, but `Sub` returns the values as `Config` instance.
 6. `OnChange` subscribes the change the configuration.
-But most of the implementations which is based on file system do not support this methods.
-In general we prefer to use this for configure center like etcd；
+But most of the implementations which are based on file system do not support this methods.
+In general, we prefer to use this for configure center like etcd.
-7. `SaveConfigFile` writes all configuration into file(s)；
+7. `SaveConfigFile` writes all configuration into file(s).
 8. Some implementations support the key like `a.b.c` while some DO NOT.
-Besides, some implementations choose the `.` as separator while some choose other characters.
-This is a historical problem and we can not make them consistent if we keep backward compatible。
+Besides, some implementations choose the `.` as separator, while some choose other characters.
+This is a historical problem and we cannot make them consistent, if we keep backward compatible.

-Web module re-encapsulate the configuration module, more details refer [Web Module Configuration](./../web/config.md)
+Web module re-encapsulates the configuration module.
+For more details, please refer to [Web Module Configuration](./../web/config.md)

 ## Initiate

 There are two major ways to use the configuration module:

-- Uses package functions `config.XXXX` which relies on the global instance
+- Use package functions `config.XXXX`, which relies on the global instance
-- Initiates `Configer` instances
+- Initiate `Configer` instances

 ### Global instance